PromptRobust: Towards Evaluating the Robustness of Large Language Models on Adversarial Prompts: Results and analysis

 \subsection{Understanding the vulnerability of \llms to adversarial prompts}

-We study the magic behind adversarial prompts.
-Our erroneous response analysis (Appendix~\ref{sec-append-erroranalysis}) suggests that adversarial prompts can impact \llms performance by inducing misclassification errors and hindering the model's ability to generate meaningful responses.
-Thus, we conduct an attention experiment to investigate the influence of adversarial prompts on LLMs' focus on input words.
+We study the magic behind adversarial prompts to analyze why they lead to errors for \llms from different aspects: attention visualization, erroneous response analysis (\cref{sec-append-error}), and sentence-level analysis (\cref{stresstest analysis}).

-\textbf{Attention visualization.} We propose two attention visualization techniques: 1) Attention by Gradient, which assigns an attention score to each word based on the gradient norm, and 2) Attention by Deletion, which assigns an attention score to each word by examining the absolute change in loss when the word is removed.
-Comprehensive details regarding these methods can be found in Appendix~\ref{sec-append-attention}.
+We visualize the attentions to investigate the influence of adversarial prompts on \llms' focus on input words.
+Specifically, we propose two attention visualization techniques: 1) Attention by Gradient, which assigns an attention score to each word based on the gradient norm, and 2) Attention by Deletion, which assigns an attention score to each word by examining the absolute change in loss when the word is removed.
+The details of these methods can be found in Appendix~\ref{sec-append-attention}.
 Both techniques produce similar results; hence, we focus on results from the Attention by Gradient method for simplicity.
-Our key findings, as demonstrated in \tablename~\ref{table: attention misclassified adv prompts}, are as follows: \begin{itemize} \item \textbf{Clean prompts: efficient attention allocation.} \llms predominantly concentrate on key terms within clean prompts, aiding in accurate classifications.
+Our key findings, as demonstrated in \tablename~\ref{table: attention misclassified adv prompts}, are as follows: \begin{itemize}[leftmargin=1em] \itemsep{0em} \item \textbf{Clean prompts: efficient attention allocation.} \llms predominantly concentrate on key terms within clean prompts, aiding in accurate classifications.
 For instance, for clean prompts of BertAttack in \tablename~\ref{table: attention misclassified adv prompts}, \llms mainly allocate attention to the term `\prompt{lazy}', correctly deducing a `Negative' sentiment.

 \item \textbf{Adversarial prompts: attention divergence.} Adversarial prompts can reroute \llms' attention from integral text segments, causing misclassifications.
 In some attacks like CheckList and StressTest, the model simultaneously concentrates on the target text and adversarial content, amplifying its susceptibility to adversarial perturbations.
 For instance, introducing a random sequence `\prompt{LKF0FZxMZ4}' during a CheckList attack distracts the model, reducing focus on the critical word `\prompt{good}' for accurate classification.
 In other attacks, such as BertAttack and DeepWordBug, the model's attention is entirely diverted from the text requiring classification towards adversarial prompts, leading to a significant shift in focus.
 For example, in DeepWordBug attack, typos in specific words divert the model's attention from `\prompt{awful}' to the altered word `\prompt{Qetermine}'. \end{itemize}